garciart/network-automation/README.md

 This time, since the 3745 has three WIC slots, you can populate each of them with different modules, or even the same module.

-We will not need any WIC modules yet, so empty all the slots and click on **Next >**:
+You will not need any WIC modules yet, so empty all the slots and click on **Next >**:

 ![WIC Modules](img/a21a.png)